murchandamus/study-group-optional-addendum/p2tr/README.md

 ### The softfork bundle

 1. Would it be possible to implement Taproot without schnorr signatures or schnorr outputs without Taproot?
+1. How did the Bitcoin network settle on using Speedy Trial to activate Taproot?

+### Native segwit output and bech32 addresses

+1. What's the difference between "native segwit" and "bech32(m)"?
+1. Should wallets allow sending to bech32m addresses?